sethbdev/ai_image_generator/README.md

 # AI Image Generator

 This is a MERN stack project that implements AI to generate images from text prompts.
-It is intended to allow individuals to explore their creativity.
+It is intended to allow individuals to explore and share their creativity.

 ## Authors